Piano Buyers Guide

 Stencil Pianos: Today, a precursor of this worldwide market is taking place with certain brands of “stencil” pianos.
 A “stencil” piano is one that does not have the name of the factory’s owner on the piano.
 While some in the industry has placed somewhat of a negative stereotype on so-called stencil pianos, it is unfair when the stencil is the brand name of a major piano maker.
 In the world of automobiles Lexus, Acura, and Infiniti are stencil automobiles because they are manufactured by Toyota, Honda, and Nissan, respectively.
 Nobody would consider them somehow inferior.
 Basically, there are three types of stencil pianos: OEM, OEM for a distribution company, and branded.
 OEM stencil pianos are manufactured by one company for another.
 For example, Steinway has contracted with Kawai to make the Boston line of pianos, and with Pearl River to make the Essex piano.
 In general, most OEM stencil pianos are made in Asia.
 Branded stencils are manufactured in a factory owned by the manufacturer, but the manufacturer does not place its own name on the piano.
 There are two main reasons why a manufacturer might do this.
 First, many manufacturers perceived that there would be a bias in the marketplace if it placed its name on the fallboard.
 Both Chinese and Korean manufacturers, for example, were concerned that American and European buyers would not buy a piano with an Asian name, so they purchased the rights to the names of well-known pianos from America or Europe that were no longer in business.
 Second, the manufacturer may be trying to create different brand names at different parts of the marketplace, which is what the Japanese auto manufacturers did when they went into the luxury market for cars.
 Toyota created the Lexus brand because it felt that it would be difficult to sell Toyota brand in competition with Mercedes, BMW, and Audi.

 Evolution of Stencil Brands: Not so long ago many stencil brands almost deservedly had bad reputations made as a cheap entry level product sometimes as the house brand of a piano retailer, stencils in today’s market have a very different reality since as Larry Fine says in the “pianobuyer.com” there are no bad pianos being made.
 The real question today is who stands behind the brand name on the fallboard, whether the manufacturer has the financial muscle to survive today’s economy in a hotly-competitive marketplace.
 What joint ventures the manufacturer may have with a Japanese, European or American company.
 Some grand old American brand names have been re-born as “world pianos”.
-Take Hardman for example, a venerable respected brand that was reborn some 20 years ago by America’s largest independent piano distributor North American Music.
+Take Hardman for example, a venerable respected brand that was reborn some 30 years ago by America’s largest independent piano distributor North American Music.
 Their manufacturing partner is a company that spent 20 years in a joint venture with Kawai of Japan.
 These pianos represent some of the finest values in the piano market saving from 25 to 40% over their name brand counterparts of similar size.
 Often the OEM piano has better specs than the higher priced name brands products when compared to that name brand’s entry level pianos costing at retail more.
 Why is that?
 In the name brand products you have to pay for levels of corporate management, salaries and marketing that the OEM products don’t have.
+OEM manufacturers often choose higher level components to give their piano a marketing and competitive edge.

 The Piano Buying/Shopping Process